openziti/ziti-doc/docusaurus/docs/quickstarts/network/local-with-docker.md

 ```

 ## Create Edge Router Policies
-OpenZiti requires specific authorization of users and routers (edge router policies), as well as authorization of
+OpenZiti requires specific authorization of users and routers ([edge router policies](/glossary#edge-router-policy)),
-services and routers (service edge router policies).
-The docker-based quickstart doesn't perform these steps
+as well as authorization of services and routers ([service edge router policies](/glossary#service-edge-router-policy)).
-automatically.
-Run the initialization container one time, after starting the controller as shown
+The docker-based quickstart doesn't perform these steps automatically.
+Run the initialization container one time, after
+starting the controller as shown, to set up the default authorization.

 ```shell
 docker run \